csiro-hydroinformatics/uchronia-time-series/bindings/python/doc/notes.md

 * re-using [rClr](https://github.com/jmp75/rClr) for this mix of R and .net.

 ## Generating code:

+As of 2017-07-10 the following high level calls are possible to generate/update the low-level glue code for python (and R).
+The R codegen is working and stable; Python codegen is a work in progress.

 ### Preprocessing C API files to extract C code suitable for CFFI